tg222eu/SIEMsplunk/README.md

 Open windows firewall (wf.msc), go to windows defender firewall properties, in Domain- private and public profile turn of the firewall state then hit apply.

 We also want an API  that convert the IP address from the windows security logs to get long/lat location, which we then can add to a map and track where the attackers are from.
+This simply stores a seperate log which we can use later.
 You need to register in https://ipgeolocation.io mainly to get an API key which you have to paste in a powershell scrip on your VM

 https://ipgeolocation.io